DizzionEnterprise DaaS · 2021, 2023

 A trial sprint on one module.
 Then the whole application.

-Before · C3 dashboard, equal-weight data-center cards stacked vertically, no map, no scope
+Before: the original C3 dashboard, an equal-weight list of data-center cards with no map, no scope filters

 Chapter 01